stuin/M-Sublime/README.md

-# Solisp for Sublime
+# M for Sublime
-Syntax highlighting and build command for the solisp programming language.
+Syntax highlighting for the M programming language.
-More information about the language [here](https://github.com/stuin/Solisp).
+More information about the language [here](https://m-language.github.io/).